 The County could develop a program to first, identify what jobs will be needed in this growing sector, and second, develop training programs.
-This could be implemented especially in at-risk areas such as Pahokee, Riviera Beach and Boynton Beach, and it c ould utilize contaminated and/or historic buildings (such as old Boynton Beach High School) for hands on training in remediation and retrofitting the structures.
+This could be implemented especially in at-risk areas such as Pahokee, Riviera Beach and Boynton Beach, and it c (such as old Boynton Beach High School) for hands on training in remediation and retrofitting the structures.